Bulls Head, Staten Island

+History

 The community received its name from an 18th-century tavern located at the intersection of Victory Boulevard and Richmond Avenue (the neighborhood's central point), from which a sign bearing a bull's head was displayed.
 The Bulls Head area was also known as Phoenixville.

 During the American Revolution, this tavern became the local headquarters of the faction loyal to the British crown, or Tories, as they were colloquially known.
+The Bulls Head Tavern burned down in 1871.

 As recently as the early 1960s, Bulls Head and the surrounding neighborhoods, such as Willowbrook to the east and Graniteville to the north, were dominated by farmland.
-Dramatic change came soon after the Verrazano-Narrows Bridge opened in 1964, opening up the area to residential development.
+Dramatic change came soon after the Verrazzano-Narrows Bridge opened in 1964, opening up the area to residential development.
 Soon many Jewish families, mostly from the boroughs of Brooklyn and Queens, settled in Bulls Head and other west mid-island neighborhoods.
 A smaller number of Asian immigrants live in Bulls Head.
 Many of the residents are Italian Catholics served by Our Lady of Pity R.C.
 Church.